Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 ## Features

 - Executes the target assembly in-process using a custom runtime host
-- Provides GUI-based or CLI-based host, depending on the application
+- Provides a GUI-based or a CLI-based host, depending on the application
 - Detects and installs missing dependencies:
-  - Required version of .NET runtime
+  - Required version of the .NET runtime
   - Required Visual C++ binaries
   - Required Windows updates
 - Works out-of-the-box on Windows 7 and higher